-Dr Aakoto-Osei said to make Ghana's dream of becoming the financial hub in the sub region come true, government would continue to support the GSE to upgrade its infrastructure base.
+Dr Aakoto-Osei said to make Ghana's dream of becoming the financial hub in the sub region, government would continue to support the GSE to upgrade its infrastructure base.

 He said government would introduce a 10-year bond next year to help stimulate secondary trading on the Exchange for all investors.